kaalep/ESP32-lightspeed-camera/README.md

 ***3.2.
 The raw format***

 The raw format brute-force scans everything with no scan speed optimization.
 This mode is intended for advanced de-noising algorithms as it saves all bare-bones data that the camera is able to record.
+Data is saved as binary, not complete hex bytes, because it is made up of spi transfers (digital scans).

 <img width="1232" height="687" alt="image" src="https://github.com/user-attachments/assets/d4dbff43-3074-4a2d-82ce-e2a97b00150d" />